 “I like this one!
 I prefer you not to have a familiar face!”

 “You’re welcome!
 From tapping into your mind, I can see that you don’t have any knowledge of this technology, of me.
 I am The Pebble, at least the advanced artificial intelligent part of The Pebble.”

 “I thought they made it illegal for your kind to exist?”

 “Ahh, The Galactic Union, they did.
 Elatio must have told you that this device is illegal?”

 “He mentioned it!”

 “Well, you will find out that there are several things that make it illegal.
-Please make sure no one is going to know about it!”
+Please keep mine and The Pebble’s existence a secret!”